-Graduate student advisors will hold weekly office hours via Zoom and respond daily to student emails.
+Graduate student advisors will hold weekly office hours and respond daily to student emails.
 The graduate student advisors are able to discuss major requirements, course scheduling and selection, your completed checklists and your progress in the major.
 Outside of transfer credit or study abroad questions, students should direct all questions and concerns about their major to econ-advising either through email or in office hours.
-Details about how to schedule an appointment with an adviser will be posted on the Advisors page of the website shortly before classes begin.
+Advising office hours will be posted on the Advisors page of the website shortly before classes begin.